rodralez/NaveGo/README.md

 * R. Gonzalez, J.I.
 Giribet, and H.D.
 Patiño.
 An approach to benchmarking of loosely coupled low-cost navigation systems.
 Mathematical and Computer Modelling of Dynamical Systems, vol. 21, issue 3, pp. 272-287, 2015.
 [Download](http://www.tandfonline.com/doi/abs/10.1080/13873954.2014.952642).

-The original Kalman filter state vector has been reduced from 21 to 15 states.
+Be aware that the original Kalman filter state vector has been reduced from 21 to 15 states.

-Other publications related to the development of NaveGo are:
+##  Publications related to the development of NaveGo

 * R. Gonzalez and P. Dabove.
 Performance Assessment of an Ultra Low-Cost Inertial Measurement Unit for Ground Vehicle Navigation.
 Sensors 2019, 19(18), 3865; https://doi.org/10.3390/s19183865.
 September 2019.
 [Download](https://www.mdpi.com/1424-8220/19/18/3865/pdf).

 * R. Gonzalez, C.A.
 Catania, P. Dabove, J.C.
 Taffernaberry, and M. Piras.
 Model validation of an open-source framework for post-processing INS/GNSS systems.
 III International Conference on Geographical Information Systems Theory, Applications and Management (GISTAM 2017).
 Porto, Portugal.
 April 2017.
 [Download](https://www.scitepress.org/PublicationsDetail.aspx?ID=Ds7NC2qnRSw%3d&t=1).

+## Please, cite our work!

+If you are using NaveGo in your research, we gently ask you to add the following two cites to your future papers:

+* R. Gonzalez, C.A.
+Catania, P. Dabove, J.C.
+Taffernaberry, and M. Piras.
+Model validation of an open-source framework for post-processing INS/GNSS systems.
+III International Conference on Geographical Information Systems Theory, Applications and Management (GISTAM 2017).
+Porto, Portugal.
+April 2017.
+[Download](https://www.scitepress.org/PublicationsDetail.aspx?ID=Ds7NC2qnRSw%3d&t=1).

+* R. Gonzalez, J.I.
+Giribet, and H.D.
+Patiño.
+NaveGo: a simulation framework for low-cost integrated navigation systems, Journal of Control Engineering and Applied Informatics, vol. 17, issue 2, pp. 110-120, 2015.
+[Download](http://ceai.srait.ro/index.php?journal=ceai&page=article&op=view&path%5B%5D=2478).

+An URL to NaveGo should be provided as the following cite:

+R. Gonzalez, C. Catania, and P. Dabove.
+NaveGo: An Open-Source MATLAB/GNU-Octave Toolbox for Processing Integrated Navigation Systems and Performing Inertial Sensors Profiling Analysis.
+Version 1.2.
+URL: https://github.com/rodralez/NaveGo.
+DOI: 10.5281/zenodo.2536950.
+January 2019.

 ## Roadmap